ChadFibke/STAT545-hw-Fibke-Chad/README.md

 ## STAT545-hw04- Reshaping, joining, and life lessons about data frames

-Over here, I show how to subset the gapminder dataset and show how to reshape and join other datasets to gapminder using: xxx_join()
+Over here, I show how to subset the gapminder dataset and show how to reshape and join other datasets to gapminder using: spread() gather(), and xxx_join()

 [HW04.Rmd](https://github.com/ChadFibke/STAT545-hw-Fibke-Chad/blob/master/HW04_Reshaping_joining/HW04.Rmd)